metio/terraform-provider-k8s/docs/resources/app_redislabs_com_redis_enterprise_cluster_v1.md

 Optional:

+- `api_service` (Attributes) Customization options for the REC API service. (see [below for nested schema](#nestedatt--spec--services--api_service))
 - `services_annotations` (Map of String) Global additional annotations to set on service resources created by the operator.
-Note - The specified annotations will not override annotations that already exists and didn't originated from the operator.
+The specified annotations will not override annotations that already exist and didn't originate from the operator.

+<a id="nestedatt--spec--services--api_service"></a>
+### Nested Schema for `spec.services.api_service`

+Optional:

+- `type` (String) Type of service to create for the REC API service.
+Defaults to ClusterIP service, if not specified otherwise.

 <a id="nestedatt--spec--services_rigger_spec"></a>